 "Under Caesar’s Sword" is a collaborative global research project that investigates how Christian communities respond when their religious freedom is severely violated.
-It is a partnership of the Center for Civil and Human Rights at the University of Notre Dame and the Religious Freedom Project at the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.
+It is a partnership of the Notre Dame Center for Ethics and Culture and the Religious Freedom Institute.

 In 2008, violence against Christians in Orissa, India, has resulted in nearly 40 Christians killed and over 10,000 displaced.

 In 2013, Christians were harassed in 102 countries.

 In 2012 76% of the world's population lived in a religiously repressive country.

 An average of 10 people are killed daily by the Islamic extremist group Boko Haram in Nigeria.

 Christians are the victims of 80% of all acts of religious discrimination in the world.

 Before 2003, there were around 1.2 million Christians in Iraq.
 Within ten years, they shrunk to around 500 thousand.